 With our type relationship described, let’s check return types for both input types:

-The return types match the input types, as we wanted.
+Great!
+The return types align with the input types, as we wanted.

-double() can now be type checked accurately, without any extra narrowing.
+double() call sites can now be type checked accurately, without any extra narrowing.

 One summary email a week, no spam, I pinky promise.